Is a Language Test Required?

 *NOTE: This applies only to English medium universities in Canada or South Africa.
 Study in English medium universities and in other countries does not qualify for a waiver

 Waivers apply to students from the countries listed above only.
 Waivers only apply to those who have studied full time in one of the countries listed on the waiver list above.
 Employment in an English-speaking country does not make you eligible for a waiver.
-If you believe you qualify for a waiver, make sure to inform your admissions department as you are applying for admission to the University and they will review your case.
+If you believe you qualify for a waiver, then contact the admissions office to have your case reviewed.

 For the purpose of meeting the English language requirement of the Data and Policy Summer Scholar Program, students may submit either: